bitmeta69/securedrop/PROPOSAL.md

 [^2]:
     From the Journalist API.
-The Electron back end is of course free to paginate data for lazy loading by the front end!
+The Electron back end is of course free to paginate data for lazy loading by the front end, including via something fancy like [GraphQL]!

 [^3]: https://github.com/freedomofpress/securedrop-client/issues/2462#issuecomment-2967492447
 [^4]: